NervAILabs/nervai-docs/contributing/code-styles.rst

 Code Styles
 =================================

-This document outlines the code styles and conventions used in the VisualML project.
+This document outlines the code styles and conventions used in the NervAI Engine project.
 Following these guidelines will help maintain consistency across the codebase and make it easier for developers to read and understand the code.

 Python Code Style
 -----------------

-The VisualML project follows the `PEP 8`_ style guide for Python code.
+The NervAI Engine project follows the `PEP 8`_ style guide for Python code.
 This includes the following conventions:

 - Use 4 spaces for indentation.
 - Limit lines to 79 characters.